maxbrenner-ai/Reinforcement-Learning-Papers-Notes/README.md

 - Initially set its priority to the max one it can have (when it's first made and added to the memory since it won't have TD Error yet for the priority to be equal to) and update its current TD Error/Priority each time it is replayed
-- So you have to actually use importance sampling aka multiply an importance sampling weight to the priority before updating the agent params when you replay a transition
+- So you have to actually use importance sampling i.e. multiply an importance sampling weight to the priority before updating the agent params when you replay a transition
 - So bias is introduced to picking the exp to replay in a non uniformly random way
-- This is because the expectation’s distribution (aka the estimation of the value of a state or s-a pair) is based off samples generated from running the agent through the env aka it's based off of the dynamics of the env and the randomness (hence expectation and not just being equal to) so if you train the agent based off of a different distribution of picking which transitions to use than the distribution of the expectation than you are actually biasing it to train the agent based off of a wrong representation of the env dynamics which means it will actually converge to a different solution than the one actually represented by the problem and what the expectation would have been has it not been for a biased exp replay updating
+- This is because the expectation’s distribution (i.e. the estimation of the value of a state or s-a pair) is based off samples generated from running the agent through the env i.e. it's based off of the dynamics of the env and the randomness (hence expectation and not just being equal to) so if you train the agent based off of a different distribution of picking which transitions to use than the distribution of the expectation than you are actually biasing it to train the agent based off of a wrong representation of the env dynamics which means it will actually converge to a different solution than the one actually represented by the problem and what the expectation would have been has it not been for a biased exp replay updating
-- So if you multiply the TD Error (aka how you're updating the agent) by the inverse of the priority you can help decrease the bias a bit
+- So if you multiply the TD Error (i.e. how you're updating the agent) by the inverse of the priority you can help decrease the bias a bit
 - So also as the agent continues in an episode it will get more and more off in its choices if you aren't using IS (or enough of it) because it will get more and more off a trajectory that